The best Platinum joint since Bayonetta 2

 Automata keeps up the pace without getting hokey.
 There’s shmup sections that operate like a spiritual successor for Ikaruga, with bullet hell bosses.
 As you make your way through the story you’ll also see more mechanics work their way in, including hacking minigames that are short and sweet, and don’t get in the way.
 Action scenes frequently shift between the typical 3D view to a 2D platformer to a top-down shooter with a clever use of camera work.
 Oh, and there’s a roller coaster ride, fishing, animal mounting, and sidequests that feel impactful with their own miniature stories, backed by great writing.

 The flow is basically that of an open world game, with spokes on that giant wheel that filter into linear story missions.
 One playthrough should last you around 15-20 hours, which for me, is pretty much the perfect amount of pacing for a game like this.
-Nothing is dragged out, and the world isn't padded for the sake of it.
-Yet, you can get a whole lot more if you're up for it.
-Endings unlock extra New Game+ abilities (I got ending A, the first of many endings that continue the story -- and earned a "voice changer modulation setting," among other bonuses) and scenarios.
-I ended up loading my completed save file and found myself in a unique section of the game I had never seen before.
-The vast array of endings makes everything unpredictable, and helps showcase the magic of NieR and the brilliance of director Yoko Taro.
+Nothing is dragged out, and the world isn’t padded for the sake of it.
+Yet, you can get a whole lot more if you’re up for it.
+Endings unlock extra New Game+ options (I got ending A, the first of many endings that continue the story — and earned a “voice changer modulation setting,” among other bonuses) and scenarios.
+I ended up loading my completed save file and found myself in a unique section of the game I had never seen before, and subsequent endings are so mind-blowing that we’ll be talking about them for a while.
+The vast array of scenarios makes everything unpredictable, and helps showcase the magic of NieR and the brilliance of director Yoko Taro.

 If you’re so inclined, you can engage an online mode where you can find other bodies, Souls style, but there’s a slight twist.
 Now you can not only recover your corpse after death, but you can choose to either boost your stats or “hire” it temporarily as another AI companion on top of 9S.
 It’s such a small thing, but I loved occasionally bringing in an extra helper and it added a tad more personality to open world roaming.